Teens at the Redeemer

 High School Youth Group helps aid in your teens' worldview being integrated within Christianity by discussing tough topics in our world that students want to discuss about faith and suffering (mental health struggles, disability, homelessness, poverty, sexism, racism, environmentalism etc.)

 The night will consist of dinner (high-schoolers will choose) while we discuss a topic previously decided on that pertains to faith/doubt and or/suffering in our world.
-The evening will end with an embodied spiritual prayer practice that is aligned with that particular subject area.
-We meet the fourth Sunday of each month in the Saint Francis Garden weather permitting.
-When we have to move inside we will have it in the OPH (Old Parish House next to the church).
+We gather every other Sunday evening in the Undercroft.

 If you would like to have the dates and times for all the gatherings please see the Families Brochure here and email the Director of the program Barrie Rose Bliss at email@example.com if you would like a brochure mailed to your home!